katzur/cork-swap/README.md

 ## Media
 - The images for the gallery, and the background were taken from [Pexels](https://www.pexels.com/).
+- The images compression done on the [Optimizilla page](https://imagecompressor.com/).
 - The logo and about us animated image were created on [VistaCreate page](https://create.vista.com/).
 - The icons used on the page come from [FontAwesome](https://fontawesome.com/).
 - Fonts used throughout the website were imported from [Google Fonts](https://fonts.google.com/).